pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 ## Conclusion

-We have gone through the four-step event creation process, gotten an overview of the event's status on the event dashboard, enabled the collection of customer and attendee data, and added images to the ticket shop.
+We have gone through the four-step event series creation process, gotten an overview of the event's status on the event dashboard, enabled the collection of customer and attendee data, and added images to the ticket shop.
-We can now move on to [creating products](products.md) to sell in our shop.
+The event series encompasses our museum's entire 2027 season.
+It does not contain any individual dates yet.
+But before we can create those individual dates, we first have to prepare [products](products.md).